Blease Engineering and the Environment

 The second stage was to install all new LED light fittings and in low use areas of the building such as stores, inspection and toilets we fitted PIR sensors, this actually made a marked improvement to our electricity usage.

-This year has seen our biggest investment so far with the installation of 168 solar panels at a cost of £60k which will help make us energy independent within 5 years.
+2015 saw our biggest investment to date with the installation of 168 solar panels at a cost of £60,000 which will help make us energy independent within 5 years.

-On average the solar panels alone save around 1500kg of carbon emissions and are the equivalent of planting 5 trees a month.
+On average the solar panels alone save around 1500kg of carbon emissions and are the equivalent of planting five trees a month.

-We have worked hard over the past 5 years to improve our efficiency and reduce costs, our eventual goal is to be completely self-sufficient – we are well on our way.
+We have worked hard over the past five years to improve our efficiency and reduce costs, and our eventual goal is to be completely self-sufficient – we are well on our way.

-The environment is very important to us as a company, we have researched and implemented more environmentally friendly cutting fluids and lubricants.
+The environment is very important to us as a company.
+To this end, we have researched and implemented the usage of more environmentally friendly lubricants and cutting fluids.

-Historically we work in a very polluting industry and we constantly strive to turn that around.
+Historically, engineering has been a very polluting industry, and we constantly strive to turn that around.

-2015 was a landmark year for Andrew as he celebrated 10 years of owning Blease Engineering, and a lot of differences are noticeable.
+2015 was a landmark year for Andrew as he celebrated 10 years of owning Blease Engineering, and a lot of differences are noticeable, as Andrew related to the Warrington Guardian:

 A lot of changes have happened within the company over the past decade.
 We have invested heavily in high tech machinery and we have made inroads in to high quality work with many blue chip companies.
 We have moved part of our business into high precision tool manufacture in the mould making and press tool manufacturing sector and this is working well for us.